the-ahuja-lab/Trojan-Horses/Readme.md

 # ♞ Trojan-Horses

-## *Mechanism-Aware Deep Learning for Antioxidant Activity Prediction*
+## *Mechanism-Aware Deep Learning framework for Antioxidant Activity Prediction*

 **Trojan-Horses** is a *mechanism-aware computational framework* for antioxidant screening that merges **deep biological reasoning**, **chemical intelligence**, and **multitask learning** to predict antioxidant activity with high fidelity and mechanistic interpretability.